Subscribe To Magical Azores Islands

 The Caldeira de Guilherme Moniz is the largest volcanic crater in all of the Acores archipelago.
 The crater has a fifteen kilometer perimeter!
 I can only imagine the eruptions that took place to form a crater of that size.

-The Algar do Carao is a nature reserve that features caves that are one hundred metres deep.
-There are large stalagmites and stalactites in these caves in addtion to a subterrainean lake.
+The Algar do Carvao is a nature reserve that features caves that are one hundred meters deep.
+There are large stalagmites and stalactites in these caves in addition to a subterranean lake.
 You can explore these caves with the assistance of an experienced local guide.
+See pictures and read more at Algar do Carvao

 - -